 o Process and pay claims directly.

-The State Unemployment Compensation Program and the Victims' Compensation Fund are not claim-paying programs for reporting package purposes.
+The State Unemployment Compensation Program is not a claim-paying program for reporting package purposes.

 Commitments

 Commitments arise from contracts and other irrevocable promises to pay money or provide goods and services to a party outside State government.
 A commitment becomes a liability only when the contract is performed.
 Miscellaneous commitments (see Section 3.16) do not include construction and software development commitments as defined in Section 3.8.
 Agencies should report only miscellaneous commitments for which contracts were signed or promises were made on or before June 30 for which services were unperformed.